aaronbloomfield/ccc/hws/dex/index.md

 Thus, it provides only two functions: the `getEtherPriceInCents()` and `supportsInterface()` from the [IERC165.sol](IERC165.sol.html) ([src](IERC165.sol)) contract.
 The `getEtherPriceInCents()` will return the current price in cents.
 Thus, if the price is $99.23 per (fake) ETH, it would return `9923`.

-As mentioned, there are two deployed, the contract addresses of which are on the Collab landing page.
+As mentioned, there are two deployed contracts that implemented this interface, the contract addresses of which are on the Collab landing page.
 The first is a constant implementation, which always returns $100.00 (formally: `10000`) as the price.
 The implementation for this is in [EtherPricerConstant.sol](EtherPricerConstant.sol.html) ([src](EtherPricerConstant.sol)).
-This is meant to be used for debugging, as it always returns the same value.
+You can use this file for debugging or on the Javascript development environment in Remix, as it always returns the same value.

 The second one is a variable version, whose price ranges greatly, but generally averages (over time) around $100 in price.
 As there is no true randomness on a fully deterministic blockchain, the value is based on the current block number.
 So while this will change at each block, it will not change until a new block is mined.
 The implementation for the variable version is not being provided, but it follows the interface above.

 You should use the first (constant) one while you are debugging your code.
 You will need to use the second (variable) one when you make your final deployment.
-The current (variable) price of our (fake) ETH is shown on the DEX web page, which is described below.
+The current variable price of our (fake) ETH is shown on the DEX web page, which is described below.

 ### Details

-Your DEX must follow the [CPAMM (Constant Product Automated Market Maker)](../../slides/applications.html#/cpamm) method as discussed in the lecture slides.
+Your DEX must follow the [CPAMM (Constant Product Automated Market Maker](../../slides/applications.html#/cpamm) method as discussed in the lecture slides.
 Once deployed, there will be some liquidity that must be added to the DEX before trading can start.
 Anybody can then exchange some of our (fake) ETH for your token cryptocurrency.
 This, combined with the varying price of our (fake) ETH, will cause the price of your token cryptocurrency to fluctuate significantly.
-At the end of the assignment you will register your DEX with a course-wide exchange so that the entire class can see all of the exchangeable token cryptocurrencies.
+At the end of the assignment you will register your DEX with the course-wide DEX web page so that the entire class can see all of the exchangeable token cryptocurrencies.

 As far as this assignment is concerned, there will only be *one* DEX for each token cryptocurrency.
 You may have deployed multiple ones to test your code, but for our class trading we will only be having one DEX that you deploy at the end.
-Thus, arbitrage trading is not possible, since that requires trading between two or more exchanges.
+Thus, arbitrage trading is not possible, since that requires trading between two or more exchanges that exchange the same pairs of tokens.
+Furthermore, we are not going to be implementing [routing](../../slides/applications.html#/routing).

 ### Interface

 Formally, you must implement a `TokenDEX` contract that implements the [DEX.sol](DEX.sol.html) ([src](DEX.sol)) interface.
 Your contract opening line MUST be: `contract TokenDEX is DEX`.
-Note that the `DEX` interface extends the `IERC165` interface, so you will also have to implmenet the `supportsInterface()` function.
+Note that the `DEX` interface extends the `IERC165` interface, so you will have to implement the `supportsInterface()` function as well.
 The functions in this interface are shown below, and much more detail is provided in the [DEX.sol](DEX.sol.html) ([src](DEX.sol)) file.

+Note that many of these functions are just the getter functions from `public` variables; which ones are described in the full source file.

 ```
 // SPDX-License-Identifier: MIT